Submodularity in conic quadratic mixed 0-1 optimization: Experiments

-Tables~\ref{tab:card05delta} and \ref{tab:card10delta} present the results for different choices of the diagonal dominance parameter\footnote{Intuitively, if $\delta=0.5$ then the factors explain 80\% of the variance in the problem; if $\delta=1.0$, then the factors explain 66\% of the variance in the problem.} $\delta$.
-Observe that adding inequalities \eqref{eq:polymatroidUnbounded} or \eqref{eq:polymatroidConstrained} closes the initial integrality gaps by 45\% to 75\%, resulting in significant performance improvement over default CPLEX.
-In particular, using inequalities \eqref{eq:polymatroidConstrained} for instances with $k=20$ leads to seven times speed-up with $\delta=0.5$ and two times speed-up with $\delta=1$) and lower end gaps.
-Moreover, for instances with $k\geq 30$ using inequalities \eqref{eq:polymatroidConstrained} results in at least an order-of-magnitude speed-up over default CPLEX.
-As in the previous section, inequalities \eqref{eq:polymatroidConstrained}, exploiting the cardinality constraint, are more effective than \eqref{eq:polymatroidUnbounded}.
-The impact of both inequalities increases with higher diagonal dominance.
+Observe that adding inequalities \texttt{polymatroid} or \texttt{strengthened} closes the initial integrality gaps by 45\% to 75\%, resulting in significant performance improvement over default CPLEX.
+In particular, using inequalities \texttt{strengthened} for instances with $k=20$ leads to seven times speed-up with $\delta=0.5$ and two times speed-up with $\delta=1$) and lower end gaps.
+Moreover, for instances with $k\geq 30$ using inequalities \texttt{strengthened} results in at least an order-of-magnitude speed-up over default CPLEX.
+The impact of both inequalities increases with higher diagonal dominance as expected.
+In \del{particular, from} Figure~\ref{fig:profileNondiag} we see that for $\delta=1.0$ \texttt{cpx} requires close to 3,000 seconds to solve 70\% of the instances, while \texttt{polymatroid} requires 110 seconds and \texttt{strengthened} requires 50 seconds to solve a similar \rep{number}{quantity} of instances, i.e., \texttt{strengthened} is 50 times faster than \texttt{cpx}; in fact, \texttt{strengthened} solves in 60 seconds 73\% of the instances, the same quantity that \texttt{cpx} solves in 2 hours.
+Finally, we see that the \texttt{strengthened} inequalities result in consistently better performance than the simpler \texttt{polymatroid} inequalities .